Blopeur/blopeur.github.io/_posts/2020-03-30-pandemic-ip-war.md

 layout: post
 published: true
 title: "The upcoming pandemic related IP war"
-description: "It seems that a lot of countries and companies are already positioning themselves to benefit from the aftermath of the COVID-19 pandemic."
+description: "It seems that countries and companies already start to position themselves to reap the benefits of the COVID-19 pandemic aftermath."

 picture: covidipwar.jpg